chnm/datascribe-site/content/getstarted/index.md

 If you have tiff or pdf images, you will need to convert them to one of the above formats.

 ## Further Assistance

+For models of how to think through these decisions, see the DataScribe [case studies](/casestudies/).

 For technical support, consult the [user manual](https://github.com/chnm/Datascribe-module/wiki), file [an issue on GitHub](https://github.com/chnm/Datascribe-module/issues), or ask a question on the [Omeka forum](https://forum.omeka.org/c/omeka-s/modules/22).